 On this track, the applicant must apply to the Korean embassy in their country.

 They award scholarships to students if one of three universities accepts their applications.
 There are three rounds on this track.

 This route requires applicants to submit their applications directly to the Korean university they wish to attend.

 The applicant becomes a GKS scholar once the university accepts their application.
 Unlike the embassy track, which comprises three stages (Embassy * NIIED * University), the university track is just two stages (University → NIIED).

 The selection process is simple.
-However, depending on which track you choose, you may encounter diverse rounds during the selection process.
+However, depending on your chosen track, you may encounter diverse rounds during the selection process.

-The NIIED first invites their Korean embassies and domestic universities to recommend candidates.
+The NIIED first invites its Korean embassies and domestic universities to recommend candidates.
 Students can then send their applications to the preferred Korean college or their home country’s embassy.